trustcharlie/trust-charlie-dickens-blog/content/blog/playlist-context-rtdw/index.md

 I just now googled around a little bit, and found [this interesting blog](https://blogs.unimelb.edu.au/sciencecommunication/2018/09/24/the-sadness-paradox-why-do-we-enjoy-listening-to-music-that-makes-us-sad/).
 Check it out if you are curious about a well-informed exploration of why humans are attracted to music that channels sadness.

-This playlist has two main inspirations: a very cool [Blue Monday-themed playlist](https://open.spotify.com/playlist/1CAxQAr41Dy57dYnYS40Rn?si=QP0Glt1gSvCYCAbmJ4GT-w) I found last year (I blatantly borrowed some tracks form it) and the excellent movie [Only lovers left alive](https://youtu.be/ycOKvWrwYFo).
+This playlist has two main inspirations: a very cool [Blue Monday-themed playlist](https://open.spotify.com/playlist/1CAxQAr41Dy57dYnYS40Rn?si=QP0Glt1gSvCYCAbmJ4GT-w) I found last year (I blatantly borrowed some tracks from it) and the excellent movie [Only lovers left alive](https://youtu.be/ycOKvWrwYFo).

 ###Now for the visual.